Skip to content

 In case of fire elsewhere in the building:

 If the fire is elsewhere in the building and heat and smoke is not likely to affect you, example not directly below, next to or adjacent you can stay put.
-However if in doubt get out leaving immediately and phone the Hertfordshire Fire and Rescue service by dialling 999 when outside the building.
-Give the address of the building and wait at a safe distance for the Fire Brigade to arrive.
+However, if in doubt get out leaving immediately and phone the Hertfordshire Fire and Rescue service by dialling 999 when outside the building.
+Give the address of the building and wait at a safe distance for the fire and rescue service to arrive.

 If you discover fire elsewhere in the building or in communal areas, alert any persons in the communal areas to ensure that everyone is aware.